 Are you shipping goods to Singapore?
-Be prepared for an upheaval in tax rules coming next year!
+There has been an upheaval in tax rules!

-Singapore is changing the way it handles the collection of goods and services tax (GST) on low-value imports.
-Starting from 1 January 2023, GST will be owed on all goods, regardless of their value.
-Simultaneously, the current GST rate rises from 7% to 8%.
+Singapore changed the way it handles the collection of goods and services tax (GST) on low-value imports.
+From 1 January 2023, GST is owed on all goods, regardless of their value.
+Simultaneously, the current GST rate rose from 7% to 8%.

 Do you feel overwhelmed by these new rules adding to the already complex cross-border regulatory landscape?
 Eurora can help you with the new GST requirements in Singapore.
 Get in touch with us!

-How will my business be affected by the new Singapore GST rules?
+How is my business affected by the new Singapore GST rules?